Retji/Unpacking-NigeriaDecides2023-An-Analytics-Study-of-Twitter-Engagements/README.md

 ![dashboard nigeriadecides](https://user-images.githubusercontent.com/37171086/223646510-fdeff109-0eb6-45db-bcba-a0c0a6112bbc.png)

 After visualization, these are the key insights:
 1. 52% of the tweets were reported Neutral.
 These probably was due to language barrier while the text analytics AI conducted the score.
-A large volume of the dataset was in "pigin", Nigeria's widely spoken form of English.
+A large volume of the dataset was in "pigin", Nigeria's widely spoken form of English;
-2. 20% of
+2. A large number of tweets are coming from android users,65k of 122k tweets analyzed.
+Hence optimizing usage of android app for twitter should be a key consideration as most twitter users in Nigeria can be inferred to be adroid users;
+3. Iphone users tend to have an above average Negative sentiment about Nigeria's election.
+With a 16% general score, Negative sentiment was 20% for iphone users;
+4. The most liked tweets was about results declaration.
+The first state to declare results was Ekiti state, this shows genuine enthusiasm about election results.
+5. The most re-tweeted tweet was about an alleged tweet on a video trending regarding the Nigerian Army interferrence and collusion to help rig the election